ebell451/ebell451.github.io/_recipes/ip-french-dip-sandwich.md

 - Pile meat onto rolls and top with cheese.
 Return to broiler and heat just until cheese has started to melt.
 - Top sandwiches with freshly chopped parsley.
 - Strain liquid left in pressure cooker with a fine mesh strainer.
 Serve strained Au jus with sandwiches for dipping.
-- Note - We use 6 oz Beer and 8 oz Beef Stock
+- Modifications - 1.
+Use 6 oz Beer and 8 oz Beef Stock, 2.
+Top with grilled onions and peppers before adding cheese.

 ---